 The Five Best Foods for Healthy Lungs

-When it comes to keeping your lungs healthy, what you eat is just as important as avoiding smoking and other harmful habits.
-A healthy diet can help keep your lungs functioning properly by reducing inflammation and providing the nutrients they need to stay strong.
-Here are the five best foods for healthy lungs:
+Getting your lungs right isn’t just about avoiding smoking and other bad habits.
+The food you eat can also play a vital role in keeping your lungs in shape by reducing inflammation and providing the nutrients needed for them to be healthy.
+Here are the best foods for healthy lungs.

-2. Blueberries: Blueberries are packed with antioxidants, which help protect the lungs from damage caused by free radicals.
-Free radicals are unstable molecules that can cause cell damage, and they’re been linked to several chronic diseases, including lung cancer.
+2. Blueberries: blueberries are high in antioxidants, which will help free the lungs from damaging free radicals, imbalanced molecules that can injure cells and have been linked to many chronic diseases such as lung cancer.

 The Worst Foods for Healthy Lungs

-2. Fried foods: Like processed meats, fried foods have also been linked to an increased risk of lung cancer.
-They’re typically high in unhealthy fats and calories, so it’s best to limit your intake.
+2. Fried foods: As with processed meats, fried foods are associated with increased lung cancer risk and are high in unhealthy fats and calories, so it’s best to limit your intake.

 How to Incorporate These Foods Into Your Diet